It’s finally happening.

 Loyalty programs may be the single greatest scam pulled on the traveling public.

-When Capital One offers to “erase” part of her debts with award points, Kate Morrical calls on a points skeptic to clear things up.
-See what happens next.
+When Capital One offers to “erase” part of her debts with award points, Kate Morrical calls on a loyalty program skeptic to clear things up.
+Find out what happens next.

 Looking back, Jill Constable’s mistake wasn’t flying to Australia on American Airlines and Qantas.
 The connections from Dallas to Sydney, Ayers Rock, and Cairns made sense, from a scheduling point of view.